utkarsh261/xcc/README.md

 Supports x86_64 Linux only, you can use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10?redirectedfrom=MSDN) to run on windows platform.

+Source contains a lot of comments, to make it is easy to understand what's going on.

 Build
 ===
 Simply run make to build.